57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### How to create test cases

 * Implementation: Test cases are written in TypeScript due to its strong typing, which reduces runtime errors and improves code maintainability.
-Typescript allows for easier refactoring and faster development due to its autocompletion and code navigation features.
+TypeScript allows for easier refactoring and faster development due to its autocompletion and code navigation features.
 * Structure: Organize test cases into directories based on specific features or components of the blockchain to ensure logical separation and easier maintenance.
 * Annotation and Documentation: Annotate test cases clearly to describe the scenario, expected behavior, and any setup or teardown procedures necessary for execution.
 Incorporate comments or docstrings to clarify intent for other developers.
 * Set up and clean the data as needed for clear tests: Set reasonable preconditions for the test and clean up the data after the test is completed to ensure that each test is independent and repeatable to avoid affecting each other.